 Growth across Europe and North America

 Protix isn’t the only company ramping up insect-based feed to a commercial scale.
-Another example is French firm InnovaFeed, which is moving beyond its first pilot insect production site in Gouzeaucourt to begin construction in April on a production site ten times larger in Nesle in Northern France, where it will feed waste from an adjacent starch facility owned by Tereos to insects, which in turn will feed fish.
+Another example is French firm InnovaFeed, which is moving beyond its first pilot insect production site in Gouzeaucourt to begin construction in April on a production site ten times larger in Nesle in Northern France, where it will feed waste from an adjacent starch facility owned by Tereos to insect larvae, which in turn will feed fish.
 Through this industrial symbiosis, the operation will avoid 25,000 tons of CO2 per year.
 Commissioning is slated for the last quarter of 2019, with the two companies planning to deploy a similar model at more sites across France and internationally from 2020-2022.

 This approach is also taking off across the Atlantic in North America, following efforts to change regulations to allow insect feed to be used for livestock.
 EnviroFlight, founded in Ohio in 2010, today sell larvae for livestock, but had to start out selling specialty feed at a premium for backyard chickens and exotic pets before regulations changed.
 Canada-based Enterra was one of the companies leading the lobbying efforts for change, and is now building three new insect factories in Canada and the US at a cost of roughly $30 million each.